The Anytime Anywhere Learning Foundation

 * A personal, portable computer with which to think about, construct and share ideas.

-As with any large-scale reform, the 1:1 transformation is not without obstacles and opportunities.
+As with any large-scale change, the 1:1 transformation is not without obstacles and opportunities.
 AALF minimizes these obstacles by demonstrating successful models and best-practices, and by examining the problems and subsequent solutions developed by other schools and districts.
 AALF maximizes the limitless opportunities 1:1 offers by linking participants to each other and to like-minded social networks.
 As a result, innovations in 1:1 learning can be shared anytime and anywhere.

 What We Do: